smayya337/acm-laravel/README.md

 - **Event**: Events with attendees, images, and descriptions
 - **Officer**: Current and past officers with positions and years
 - **Badge**: User achievements with colors and descriptions
-- **CarouselImage**: Home page carousel images
-- **HSPCContest**: HSPC contest materials and problem sets
-- **NavBarLink**: Customizable navigation links

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-## License

-This project is licensed under the MIT License.